Zambia adjourns creditor meetings to defer Eurobond payments | Business

 Zambia adjourns creditor meetings to defer Eurobond payments

 Zambia already struggled with its mounting debt burden before the coronavirus pandemic roiled global markets.
 The country's external public debt burden amounts to nearly $12 billion, with $3 billion of outstanding Eurobonds, $3.5 billion of bilateral debt, $2.9 billion of other commercial debt and $2.1 billion owed to multilaterals.
-Some $3 billion of its public debt is owed to China.
+It owes about $3 billion to China.

+In their initial rejection of Zambia's call for a suspension of Eurobond payments, creditors criticised the government for not saying whether other key lenders such as China had also agreed to a delay.
+On Thursday, in a briefing to parliament Zambia's Finance Minister Bwalya Ng'andu said the government was seeking similar terms from all its creditors.

+Wu Peng, director-general of the African Affairs Department at China's foreign ministry, said on Twitter on Tuesday that he welcomed Zambia's commitment to treat creditors equally.
+"China will support related efforts with all parties, including private creditors," Peng tweeted.

 Last week, Zambia missed payment of a $42.5 million coupon on one of its Eurobonds that was due on Wednesday with a 30-day "grace period" kicking in.
 Rating agency Fitch said on Thursday it expected the country to default on government debt in the coming months.